Best Serger | Top 10 Sergers for Sewing Clothes

 Juki Industrial Serger

-If you’re doing something akin to assembly line clothes production and want something that will take that kind of hard use then you might consider a small industrial grade serger or overlock machine.
-If that’s the case, then the Juki MO-6814S might just fit the bill.
+If you’re doing something akin to assembly line clothes production and want something that will take that kind of hard use then you might consider a small industrial-grade serger or overlock machine.
+If that’s the case, the Juki MO-6814S might fit the bill.
 This machine does 2-needle overlock and stitches at speeds of up to 7000 stitches per minute!
-If you’re looking to get your garments put together quickly, then you can beat the Juki MO-6814S serger.
+If you want to combine your garments quickly, you can beat the Juki MO-6814S serger.

-This industrial grade serger also comes complete with an assembled sewing table with a built in presser foot and a 1/2 HP motor.
-The table has adjustable height, heavy duty wheels, and strong construction.
-You can also get more information on this sewing machine or purchase it HERE.
+This industrial-grade serger also comes with an assembled sewing table, a built-in presser foot, and a 1/2 HP motor.
+The table has adjustable height, heavy-duty wheels, and strong construction.

 What Other Machines Do I Need for Sewing Clothing

-I hope this article on the top 10 sergers has helped you gain a little knowledge to help you decide which one is right for you.
-Especially if you’re sewing clothing, a serger is a really important piece of your arsenal that will help you to create professional looking, ready to wear, clothing.
+I hope this article on the top 10 sergers has helped you gain some knowledge to help you decide which is right for you.
+Especially if you’re sewing clothing, a serger is a really important piece of your arsenal that will help you to create professional-looking, ready-to-wear, clothing.

 Best Serger | 10 Best Sergers for Sewing Clothes